-Measure Target for 2020/21 Actual July 2020 - June 2021 Toilet buildings are well designed, safe and visible - Compliance with SNZ4241:1999 and CPTED 1 (safer design guidelines) for new or refurbished toilets Meeting the benchmark.
-Compliance - 95% Achieved There was one new toilet (at Te Āhuru Mōwai Playground) which meets requirements.
-Levels of service for parks throughout the District consistent with the New Zealand Recreation Association parks Categories and Levels of Service guideline Increased % compliance with Levels of Service Guideline for all parks (benchmark).
+Measure Target for 2020/21 Actual July 2020 - June 2021 Parks and Reserves Levels of service for parks throughout the District consistent with the New Zealand Recreation Association parks Categories and Levels of Service quideline Increased % compliance with Levels of Service Guideline for all parks compared with previous years.
 Achieved Parks and cemeteries throughout the District have been consistently maintained to the agreed levels of service with the exception of the spring growth period.